 Hiram C. May was born on Feb.
-26, 1848 in Bedford County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
+26, 1848 in Juniata Township, Bedford County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
 He was a veteran of the Civil War.

 During the height of the Civil War, on June 5, 1863, Hiram joined the Union Army.
-He was assigned to the 138th Pennsylvania Infantry, Company F, the same unit containing his brothers Marcus and Samuel and brother in law James Lewis Kellerman.
+He was sent to Baltimore and assigned to the 138th Pennsylvania Infantry, Company F, the same unit containing his brothers Marcus and Samuel and brother-in-law James Lewis Kellerman.
 His company was commanded by A. Webster Shaffer.

-While in action on June 1, 1864, at the Battle of Cold Harbor, VA, he received an artillery shell wound in the foot.
-He was one of 68 men in the regmient to be killed, wounded or missing.
+While in action on June 1, 1864, at the Battle of Cold Harbor, VA, he may have received wound of some sort, but this needs to be confirmed.

-Then at Opequan, VA on Sept.
-19, 1864, he was wounded again, one of 43 of his regiment's casualties that day.
+Then at Opequan Creek/Winchester, VA on Sept.
+19, 1864, he was injured by friendly fire, one of 43 of his regiment's casualties that day.
 About the injury, he later wrote:

-With Hiram suffering from hardening of the arteries at the age of 81, while in Hyndman, Bedford County, the Grim Reaper of Death cut him away on Aug.
+With Hiram suffering from hardening of the arteries at the age of 81, while in Hyndman, the Grim Reaper of Death cut him away on Aug.
 31, 1929.
 Burial was in Lybarger Cemetery in Madley, PA.
 Brother Marcus May of Hyndman signed the official death certificate, while B.C.
 May was named executor of the estate.

 A short obituary appeared in the Republican.